Cricket-Programming/Capuchin-Caverns/README.md

 [In App Purchasing Script](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/PlayFabShopManager.cs)

 The cosmetic shop has skins available for purchase: skin equiping syncs to all other players in the room.
 Network buffers allow new players who join late to an existing server to be “caught up” on game states such as who is "it" in the tag mode.
-[NetworkSkin.cs]() is a script that is a reusable component doing the networking heavy lifting for all skins in the cosmetic shop.
+[NetworkSkin.cs](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/NetworkSkin.cs) is a script that is a reusable component doing the networking heavy lifting for all skins in the cosmetic shop.

 ⚪ **Feature: Explore 3 levels of terrifying horror**

 The names of the horror monsters are Fluffy, Gruffy, and Scruffy.
-They roam different parts of the game and are able to dynamically pathfind their way around obstacles to the nearest player to eat them alive.
+They roam different maps and are able to dynamically pathfind their way around obstacles to the nearest player to eat them alive.
 I used Unity's Navigation Mesh AI Agent because it's system can traverse environments aren't predictable or stable.
 In order for every player to see the monster in the exact same place, these monsters had to be networked too.
 See this script for the implementation: [Networked Enemy Follow Script](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/NetworkedEnemyFollow.cs)

 When the monster eats the players, they player get teleported back to the spawn.
 [Teleport and jumpscare script](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/TeleportAndJumpscare.cs)

 ⚪ **Feature: Jump on parkour obstacle courses and super bouncy trampolines**

-"Take a simple idea and take it seriously."
+"Take a simple idea and take it seriously." - Charlie Munger.
 I've scattered trampolines across Capuchin Caverns - players shoot into the sky and come back down at 9.8 m/s^2.
 To achieve this, force is applied upward on the player's Rigid Body for a time - in other words, an impulse.
-I later learned the actual physics (impulse-momentum theorem (F*t=delta p) in my AP Physics 1 class and it's helped me build bigger and better trampolines.
+I later learned the actual physics (impulse-momentum theorem (F*t=delta p) in my AP Physics 1 class and it's helped me build bigger and better trampolines ever since then.

 [Trampoline Impulse Application Script:](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/ApplyForce.cs)